 Those not in the know blame the famine.
 There also existed a collective denial about the brutal dispersal of people from their Scottish highland and island homes.
 For a period of a hundred years ending some time in the nineteenth century, these working villages were deliberately burnt and demolished.
 At the time, this kind of ethnic cleansing of indigenous Scots was called ‘The Improvements’.
 Now we call it the Highland Clearances.

-When I researched my novel, The False Men, I found that the ‘voluntary’ removals attributed to famine was too often the accepted version, rather than recognition of the active resistance by affected groups of the time.
+When I researched my novel, The False Men, I found that the ‘voluntary’ removals attributed to famine was too often the accepted version.
+The active resistance by affected groups of the time was barely acknowledged.
 This was in part due to the biased reportage in the mainstream press.
 But evidence of their resistance was there, in commission reports, the courts, and local newspapers.
+One such resistance was featured in my novel.
+See: https://en.wikipedia.org/wiki/Sollas

 There are a few theories about the cause of the Clearances (their rationale is too detailed to explore in this blog).
 They include: